Honors Program

 TIMELINE

-Nov.
-15 or April 15 at least two semesters prior to graduation and after completion of at least 30 (at UNC Charlotte) but not more than 90 credit hours.
-Application to the Honors Program and a statement of interest emailed to the honors director at Tiffany.Gallicano@charlotte.edu.
+| Applications are processed on a rolling basis, typically within a week of submission when classes are in session in the fall and spring.
+The student must have at least two semesters prior to graduation.
+The student must have completed at least 30 (at UNC Charlotte) credit hours. | Application to the Honors Program and a statement of interest emailed to the honors director at Tiffany.Gallicano@charlotte.edu. |

-Anytime once admitted to the Comm.
-Studies Honors Program.
-Completion of an Honors 3700 elective.
+| Anytime once admitted to the Comm.
+Studies Honors Program. | Completion of an Honors 3700 elective unless the student is a part of the early-entry master’s program in communication studies. |

-The semester when the student is admitted into the Honors Program at the earliest or at the beginning of the semester before graduation at the latest.
-Submission of an email to a potential Comm.
+| The semester when the student is admitted into the Honors Program at the earliest or at the beginning of the semester before graduation at the latest. | Submission of an email to a potential Comm.
 Studies faculty advisor to set up a meeting exploring the possibility of having this person serve as the research project advisor.
-This person will also help the student choose the committee members.
+This person will also help the student choose the committee members. |

-The semester before graduation.
-Completion of COMM 3890, a three-credit Honors independent study to develop the research proposal under the guidance of the student’s Honors advisor and Honors Committee.
+| The semester before graduation. | Completion of COMM 3790, a three-credit Honors independent study to develop the research proposal under the guidance of the student’s Honors advisor and Honors Committee.
 This includes the development of a timeline for completion of the research proposal during the semester under the faculty advisor’s supervision, including two weeks for the Honors Committee to review the research proposal prior to the presentation of it.
 The presentation must occur before Reading Day of the semester prior to graduation.
-Students should schedule the research presentation with their Honors Committee towards the beginning of the semester to ensure that all committee members are available to meet prior to the Reading Day of the semester before graduation.
+Students should schedule the research presentation with their Honors Committee towards the beginning of the semester to ensure that all committee members are available to meet prior to the Reading Day of the semester before graduation. |

-A date determined by the student in consultation with the Honors Committee, which must be at least two weeks prior to the presentation of the research proposal to the Honors Committee.
-Submission of the research proposal to the Honors committee in preparation for the research project defense.
+| A date determined by the student in consultation with the Honors Committee, which must be at least two weeks prior to the presentation of the research proposal to the Honors Committee. | Submission of the research proposal to the Honors committee in preparation for the research project defense. |

-Prior to the Reading Day of the semester before graduation, in coordination with the student’s Honors Committee.
-Presentation of the research proposal to the student’s Honors Committee for the defense.
+| Prior to the Reading Day of the semester before graduation, in coordination with the student’s Honors Committee. | Presentation of the research proposal to the student’s Honors Committee for the defense. |

-Immediately following committee approval of the student’s research proposal (the semester prior to graduation).
-Completion of the Part One form, following the instructions on the Honors College website.
+| Immediately following committee approval of the student’s research proposal (the semester prior to graduation). | Completion of the Part One form, following the instructions on the Honors College website. |

-The semester of graduation.
-Completion of COMM 3891, a three-credit Honors course based on the research proposal approved by the student’s Honors Committee.
+| The semester of graduation. | Completion of COMM 3791, a three-credit Honors course based on the research proposal approved by the student’s Honors Committee.
 During this course, the student completes the research project that was proposed and approved during the previous semester.
 Any major departures from the research proposal must be approved by the committee members in writing (an email is appropriate).
 This course also includes the development of a timeline, under the supervision of the student’s Honors advisor, to complete the project, submit it to the committee two weeks prior to the research presentation, and present it to the committee.
-The presentation defense time, date, and location should be secured during the beginning of the semester of graduation to ensure the committee can all meet, and it must occur prior to Reading Day of the semester of graduation.
+The presentation defense time, date, and location should be secured during the beginning of the semester of graduation to ensure the committee can all meet, and it must occur prior to Reading Day of the semester of graduation. |

-A date determined by the student in consultation with the Honors Committee, which must be at least two weeks prior to the presentation of the research project to the Honors Committee.
-Submission of the completed research project to the Honors committee in preparation for the presentation and defense of the research project to the student’s Honors Committee.
+| A date determined by the student in consultation with the Honors Committee, which must be at least two weeks prior to the presentation of the research project to the Honors Committee. | Submission of the completed research project to the Honors committee in preparation for the presentation and defense of the research project to the student’s Honors Committee. |

-Prior to the Reading Day of the semester of graduation, in coordination with the student’s Honors Committee.
-Presentation and defense of the research project to the student’s Honors Committee.
+| Prior to the Reading Day of the semester of graduation, in coordination with the student’s Honors Committee. | Presentation and defense of the research project to the student’s Honors Committee. |

-Immediately following the Honors Committee’s approval of the student’s completed research (the semester of graduation).
-Completion of the Part Two form, following the instructions on the Honors College website.
+| Immediately following the Honors Committee’s approval of the student’s completed research (the semester of graduation). | Completion of the Part Two form, following the instructions on the Honors College website. |

 Students may withdraw from the Honors Program in writing at any time without penalty.
 Any Honors courses in progress must be completed unless the student withdraws from the course under normal university procedures.